Loading

 Platform

-When a building collapses, the first 72 hours are when most survivors are found.
-Sending humans into unstable debris is dangerous.
-Wheeled robots get stuck.
-Drones can't carry sensors close to the ground.
+When a building collapses, most survivors are found in the first 72 hours.
+Sending humans into unstable debris is dangerous, wheeled robots get stuck, and drones cannot carry sensors close to the ground.
 Legged robots can go where nothing else can.

 The problem